stonepros/stone/doc/install/get-packages.rst

  Get Packages
 ==============

-To install Ceph and other enabling software, you need to retrieve packages from the Ceph repository.
+To install Stone and other enabling software, you need to retrieve packages from the Stone repository.

 There are three ways to get packages:

-- **Cephadm:** Cephadm can configure your Ceph repositories for you based on a release name or a specific Ceph version.
-Each :term:`Ceph Node` in your cluster must have internet access.
+- **Stoneadm:** Stoneadm can configure your Stone repositories for you based on a release name or a specific Stone version.
+Each :term:`Stone Node` in your cluster must have internet access.

-- **Configure Repositories Manually:** You can manually configure your package management tool to retrieve Ceph packages and all enabling software.
-Each :term:`Ceph Node` in your cluster must have internet access.
+- **Configure Repositories Manually:** You can manually configure your package management tool to retrieve Stone packages and all enabling software.
+Each :term:`Stone Node` in your cluster must have internet access.

-- **Download Packages Manually:** Downloading packages manually is a convenient way to install Ceph if your environment does not allow a :term:`Ceph Node` to access the internet.
+- **Download Packages Manually:** Downloading packages manually is a convenient way to install Stone if your environment does not allow a :term:`Stone Node` to access the internet.

 Install packages with cephadm